CrocoFactory/sensei/docs/learn/http_requests.md

 ### Body Parameters

-Body parameters are used to send data to the server as part of the request body, particularly in POST and PUT requests.
+Body parameters are used to send data to the server as part of the request body, particularly in POST, PATCH and PUT requests.
 This data can be sent in various media types, such as JSON, form data, or XML.
 Body parameters are not visible in the URL and are used for operations that create or update resources.

 In Python, for form data or non-JSON data, like XML, you can use the `data` argument: